flathub-infra/website/README.md

 yarn dev
 ```

+## More backend instructions

+You can find more backend instructions in the readme in the backend folder.

 ## Translations

 We're using [Weblate](https://hosted.weblate.org/engage/flathub/) to translate the UI.

-## More backend instructions

-You can find more backend instructions in the readme in the backend folder.
+So feel free, to contribute translations over there.